Why Most Home Warranties Don't Cover Your Roof

 - Water intrusion from normal wear and tear

-- Dry rot and freeze/thaw damage (select providers like American Home Shield)
+- Dry rot, broken or missing shingles, and normal freezing and thawing cycles (select providers like American Home Shield)

 - Underlayment, membrane, and seam repairs on flat or rolled roofs